If you came to this page directly, you might wish to read a page with an introduction to this section first.

 S. Domenico was built in the XIVth century and it stands opposite Palazzo Ducale.
 The interior was renovated in the XVIIIth century, but the fašade was not modified.
 The portal was added by Federico da Montefeltro who commissioned it to Maso di Bartolomeo.

-Maso di Bartolomeo had worked in Tuscany with Donatello and Luca della Robbia prior to coming to Urbino and a glazed terracotta of the latter was placed in the portal (the original is inside Galleria Nazionale delle Marche at Palazzo Ducale).
-Considering that it was built in 1449-51 the portal is regarded as the first Renaissance monument of Urbino.
+Maso di Bartolomeo had worked in Tuscany with Donatello and Luca della Robbia prior to coming to Urbino and a glazed terracotta of the latter was placed in the portal (the original is inside Galleria Nazionale delle Marche in Palazzo Ducale).
+Considering that it was built in 1449-1451 the portal is regarded as the first Renaissance monument of Urbino.

 S. Domenico: fresco by Ottaviano Nelli in an external chapel (early XVth century)